 Selection of the winning paper is made by a committee of three members selected by the Executive Committee.
 Members serve for three years on a rotating basis.

-This new award is given annually to the best article published in SECOLAS’ journal The Latin Americanist in the year preceding the annual meeting.
+This award is given annually to the best article published in SECOLAS’ journal The Latin Americanist in the year preceding the annual meeting.